-assume GPR 5 holds 0x8765 4321

-twoc 4,5

-now GPR 4 holds 0x789A BCDF

-GT bit is set to one
+assume GPR 5 holds 0x8765 4321 twoc 4.5 # now GPR 4 holds 0x789A BCDF # GT bit is set to one wait 0.0

 Warning: Do not use this instruction in unprivileged state.
 If you use wait in unprivileged state, the machine generates a program check interrupt with a privileged instruction exception.